emanuelpalm/android-compute/README.md

 implementation.
 Enough documentation for someone somewhat familiar with Android and Java development is given via the links below.

-Read more about how to install and run the application client and server via the below links.

 - [Android Client](/android)
 - [Server](/server)